Mercedes-Benz M112 engine: E32

-E 32 ML
+E32 ML

-The E 32 ML is a special version of the 3199 cc, fitted with a helical Twin-screw type supercharger.
+The E32 Kompressor is a special version of the 3199 cc, fitted with a helical Twin-screw type supercharger.
 The supercharger was developed in conjunction with IHI and features Teflon-coated rotors producing overall boost of 14.5 psi with the factory 74mm clutch-activated pulley.
 A water-to-air intercooler made by Garrett is fitted beneath the supercharger inside the V, with a 0.8L Heat-Exchanger mounted under the bumper run by an electric water pump.
 Output is 260 kW ECE at 6,100 rpm with 450 Nm of torque at 3,000-4,600 rpm.
 The compression ratio is 9.0:1.